 by Tracy Johnson

-Of course it is, you say.
-But you say that because you hear it over and over.
-You’re performing it so many times you have it memorized.
+Of course, you say.
+But you hear it over and over.
+You’re performing it so many times the promos are mostly taken for granted.

-Now listen again, through the ears of a typical consumer.
+Listen again.
+But this time do it through the ears of a consumer.

-Then the air personality comes on and disrupts the environment, which they had been perfectly content with.
+Then an air personality disrupts the environment, which they had been perfectly content with.

-Peppy & Zippy are imaginary personalities on an imaginary station, but they are based on real-life air personalities on real shows at real stations in real markets.
+Peppy & Zippy are fictional personalities on an imaginary station but are based on real-life air personalities on real personalities at real stations.
 And the content in this promo is also real.

 The audience may be listening but nobody hears the invitation.
 There are too many instructions.
 It moves too fast.
-They never provide a specific reason to engage.
+And there’s no specific reason to engage.

 Is it any wonder listeners think we sound like Charlie Brown’s teacher?